Manifest (transportation): Cargo manifest versus bill of lading

 A cargo manifest and a bill of lading may carry similar information and the concepts are not always clearly distinguished.
 In some cases, a single document may serve both purposes.
 In general, a bill of lading serves as a legal instrument focusing on and documenting such issues as ownership, whereas a cargo manifest is often more concerned with physical aspects of the cargo, such as weight and size.
 When the cargo is being shipped by several different shipping companies on the same vessel, there will usually be separate bills of lading for each company, but only a single consolidated cargo manifest.
 On the other hand, if the cargo contains dangerous goods, there may be a separate dangerous cargo manifest.
 A manifest can be exchanged for commercial purposes, for example the freight manifest exchanged between two liner agents in the departure and the arrival ports.
 The manifest can also be prepared for regulatory purposes, specifically the customs manifest which needs to be sent to customs when arriving in the first port in a country.
 The difference in information on the customs manifest and the freight manifest is usually marginal, but the legal status of the two documents is completely different.

 Uses

 Customs and excise

 Customs authorities may require cargo-carrying vessels or vehicles to provide information on the cargo manifest such as its consignor, consignee, quantity of goods, origin, destination and value.

 International travel

 Immigration authorities may require passenger-carrying vessels or vehicles to provide a passenger manifest listing information such as names and ports of embarkation and disembarkation.

 Disasters

 In case of disasters, passenger manifests may be helpful in identifying casualties and notifying families of passengers.
 Cargo manifests can support insurance claims for lost goods.

 Archaeology

 Manifests can be useful tools for archaeology.
-For example, researchers used old ship's manifests to recreate the available amenities in their restoration of the historic Custom House Plaza in Monterey, California, which was built in 1821 and remains the oldest public building in California.
+For example, researchers used old ship's manifests to recreate the available amenities in their restoration of the historic Custom House in Monterey, California, which was built in 1827 by Mexican authorities and remains the oldest surviving government building on the West Coast.